cloudant/alewife/readme.md

 1. Install node.js from [this website](http://nodejs.org/).
 2. Get the repo: `git clone git://github.com/garbados/alewife.git && cd alewife`
 4. Install dependencies using node.js' package manager, [npm](https://npmjs.org/): `npm install`
-5. Deploy the docs to a CouchDB instance running at `http://localhost:5984`: `npm run-script deploy`
+5. Deploy the docs to a CouchDB instance running at `http://localhost:5984`: `npm start`

 Now your app is live!
 By default, the app is pushed to a local CouchDB instance and will live at <http://localhost:5984/docs/_design/alewife/_rewrite>, but that can be modified in `config/index.js`.